deeputech/deeputech.github.io/_posts/2021-01-21-concurrency-in-modern-languages-go.md

 ---

 This is a multi-part series where I'll be talking about concurrency in modern programming languages and will be building and benchmarking a concurrent web server, inspired by the example from the [Rust book](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html), in popular languages like Rust, Go, JavaScript (NodeJS), TypeScript (Deno), Kotlin and Java to compare concurrency and its performance between these languages/platforms.
-The chapters of this series are as below and I'll try to publish them weekly.
+The chapters of this series are as below.

 1. [Introduction](https://dev.to/deepu105/concurrency-in-modern-programming-languages-introduction-ckk)
 1. [Concurrent web server in Rust](https://dev.to/deepu105/concurrency-in-modern-programming-languages-rust-19co)